bramaudi/minite/README.md

 # ⏳ minite.js

-Tiny Javascript library (only ~1kB gzipped) for create state-based UI component with simple *reactivity* mechanism with as simple as possible API, let you start in a *minite*.
+A tiny Javascript library (around ~1kB gzipped) for create state-based UI component with simple *reactivity* power rendered on [real-dom](https://github.com/danculley/real-dom) using React-like API, let you learn & start just in a *minite*.

 ## Installtaion